Chicago-Cook County Site: MACS/WIHS

 Investigators

 The MACS/WIHS Combined Cohort Study (MWCCS) welcomes collaborations with investigators and with other cohorts, both nationally and internationally.
-These joint efforts have yielded a multitude of publications of high scientific merit.
+Through these partnerships, we have produced publications of high scientific merit.